Cryotherapy: Ice pack therapy

 Ice pack therapy is a treatment of cold temperatures to an injured area of the body.
 Though the therapy is extensively used, and it is agreed that it alleviates symptoms, testing has produced conflicting results about its efficacy and possibility of producing undesirable results.

 An ice pack is placed over an injured area and is intended to absorb heat of a closed traumatic or edematous injury by using conduction to transfer thermal energy.
-The physiologic effects of cold application include immediate vasoconstriction with reflexive vasodilation, decreased local metabolism and enzymatic activity, and decreased oxygen demand.
-Cold decreases muscle spindle fiber activity and slows nerve conduction velocity; therefore, it is often used to decrease spasticity and muscle guarding.
-It is commonly used to alleviate the pain of minor injuries and decrease muscle soreness.
-The use of ice packs in treatment decreases the blood flow most rapidly at the beginning of the cooling period; this occurs as a result of vasoconstriction, the initial reflex sympathetic activity.
-Although cryotherapy has been shown to aid in muscle recovery, some studies have highlighted that the degree of muscle cooling in humans is not significant enough to produce a considerable effect on muscle recovery.
+Cold decreases muscle spindle fiber activity and slows nerve conduction velocity; Therefore, It is commonly used to alleviate the pain of minor injuries and decrease muscle soreness.
+The use of ice packs in treatment decreases the blood flow most rapidly at the beginning of the cooling period; Although cryotherapy has been shown to aid in muscle recovery, some studies have highlighted that the degree of muscle cooling in humans is not significant enough to produce a considerable effect on muscle recovery.
 Based on previous research comparing human and animal models, the insufficient degree of cooling is due to larger limb size, more adipose tissue, and a higher muscle diameter in humans.